ExcellentiaFuturale/Netify-Agent/README.md

 ## License
 The Netify Agent is dual-licensed under commercial and open source licenses.
 The commercial license gives you the full rights to create and distribute software on your own terms without any open source license obligations.

 The Netify Agent is also available under GPL and LGPL open source licenses.
-The open source licensing is ideal for student/academic purposes, hobby projects, internal research project, or other projects where all open source license obligations can be met.
+The open source licensing is ideal for student/academic purposes, hobby projects, internal research projects, or other projects where all open source license obligations can be met.

-The Netify Agent uses to the following libraries:
+The Netify Agent includes the following libraries:
 - nDPI - LGPL license
 - inih -  3-Clause BSD license
 - [optional] gperftools - Google license